 Stage 4 heart failure is the most severe, and you will be showing symptoms regardless of what activity you are doing.
 You may feel issues like shortness of breath, nausea, light-headedness, chest pain, and swelling even when you are completely at rest.

-Generally speaking, stage 4 heart failure is treated in hospital.
+Generally speaking, stage 4 heart failure will be treated in hospital.

 When to seek help for heart failure